-The classic city Blues were different from the rural folk Blues ... and different from the later urban blues which was a line which went to Chicago and R&B and Sun records and rockabilly.
+The 'popular Blues' of Peter C Muir, the classic city Blues, were different from the rural folk Blues ... and different from the later urban Blues which was a line which went to Chicago and R&B and Sun records and rockabilly.

 1912 'Dallas Blues' by Hart Wand (1887-1960) was another song that claimed to be published in 1912.

 W C Handy (1873-1958) was a keen student and collector as well as a publisher of the Blues, and perhaps correctly described as 'the father of the Blues'.
-He was from Alabama, the son of freed slaves, his father was a Methodist minister, but W C became a cornet player and bandsman.
-After settling in Memphis he wrote a campaign song for a local politician 'Mr Crump' ... a song that was a blues much loved by the dancers and eventually published as 'The Memphis Blues'.
+He was from Florence, Alabama, the son of freed slaves, his father was a Methodist minister, but W C became a cornet player, bandsman and musical arranger.
+After settling in Memphis he wrote a campaign song for a local politico 'Mr Crump' ... a song that was a Blues much loved by the dancers and eventually published as 'The Memphis Blues'.

 1912 'Memphis Blues' was a hit with Irene and Vernon Castle who used the tune to demonstrate their 'fox trot' routine.